Brand development that increases sales velocity, guaranteed.

 Misconception #2: Brand identity = brand image.

 The hipsters have claimed another victim in surrealist painter Magritte and his famous painting “The Treachery of Images (This is Not a Pipe).”
-You can’t even go into your favorite non-Starbucks coffee establishment these days without seeing it screen-printed on some disaffected 20-something’s distressed, shrunken, and ironic T-shirt.
+However, you can’t even go into your favorite non-Starbucks coffee establishment these days without seeing it hanging off the wall.
 But Magritte has a point, and the hipsters have picked up on it.
 It’s not a pipe.
 It’s the image of a pipe.
+It’s the image that can grace your walls, too, with a little help from WallPics.

 Similar to the distinction between brand identity and logo, the difference between a brand’s identity and its image can be significant.
 The divide between brand identity and image is the sometimes shockingly wide crevasse between how a brand wants the public to regard it and how it is perceived.
 Brand image is created on the streets, in shopping malls, and online – not in a fluorescent-washed boardroom.
 Crossing this divide or closing it can be a real challenge for companies not prepared to get their hands dirty.